taligentx/LiveTVH.bundle/README.md

 LiveTVH provides live TV streaming for [Plex](https://plex.tv) via [Tvheadend](https://tvheadend.org), including metadata from Tvheadend's EPG, [theTVDB](https://thetvdb.com), and [The Movie DB](https://www.themoviedb.org).

 ## Features
-* Plays all Tvheadend video channels, audio channels, and recordings.
-Direct streaming is possible by setting the codec and resolution of channels using Tvheadend channel tags.
+* Plays all Tvheadend video channels, audio channels, and recordings, including IPTV and ATSC/DVB sources.
+* Direct streaming when the codec and resolution of channels are set using Tvheadend channel tags.
-* Displays the Tvheadend EPG for channels through the Plex channel description.
+* Provides the Tvheadend EPG for channels in the Plex channel description.
 * Displays metadata and artwork from theTVDB (using EPG zap2it IDs if available) and The Movie DB.
 * Supports Tvheadend stable versions 4.2.x and unstable development versions 4.3.x.

 ## Release notes
 * LiveTVH 1.4-develop
-  * New: Support for Tvheadend HTTP authentication type Digest
+  * New: Support both plain and digest authentication for Tvheadend HTTP authentication
   * Updated: Plex Web no longer direct streams 256kbps audio, changed specified audio bitrate to re-enable audio direct streaming
   * Updated: Force plain HTTP connections for HTTPS EPG thumbnail URLs - required due to a [Plex issue](https://forums.plex.tv/t/https-broken/216635/8)
   * Bugfix: Recordings failed to display when resolution was not set